karthik-kakarla/Classification-of-Hand-written-digits-using-Neural-networks/README.md

 Note:

 • Project description is available in the file assignment.pdf
-• Code is available in nnScript.py and the learned weights is saved in params.pickle file.
+• Code is available in code/nnScript.py and the learned weights is saved in code/params.pickle file.
-• The report is available in proj1_group57.pdf file.
+• The report is available in report/proj1_group57.pdf file.